 What Happens After Delivery?

-- The umbilical cord is clamped and cut, and your baby is dried and covered up to prevent catching cold.
+- The umbilical cord will be clamped and cut, and your baby will be dried and covered up to prevent them from catching a cold.

-- Mucus is cleared out of your baby’s face.
+- Mucus will be cleared out from your baby’s face.
 Some babies need assistance to get their breathing normal.

-- Your baby will be examined by a paediatrician, weighed and measured, and given a band with your name on.
+- Your baby will be examined by a paediatrician, weighed and measured, and given a band with your name on it.

 Labour is not easy, but the decision to opt for an epidural or any other labour pain-relieving method should be completely yours.
 If you want to opt for any labour pain relief method, do your research, discuss it with your doctor, and have a safe labour and delivery.